connexcs/docs/docs/customer-ratecard.md

 # Customer Rate Card

-Customer Rate Cards let you manage the rates for your customers.
+Customer Rate Cards let you manage the rates for your customers, edit customer profiles, and view important information.
 There are two types of rate cards:
 * The **Internal** method lets you add a profit to your provider cards or set a flat rate.
-1. **External** rate cards are completed by uploading the custom rate card, and then setting up dynamic routing.
+* **External** rate cards are completed by uploading the custom rate card, and then setting up dynamic routing.

 ## The Internal Method